Greece national rugby league team: Founding of Domestic Federation (2013–16)

 Later in the same month, Greece competed in the inaugural Balkans Cup tournament held in Serbia.
-They beat the hosts in the final to win their third international tournament to add to their trophy cabinet, second in over a week.
+They beat the hosts in the final to win their third international tournament, the second in over a week.

-Matthew Ashill was the coach of the team for the 2015 European C/2017 Rugby League World Cup qualifying tournament and on 13 September 2015 he named a 22-man train-on squad with only domestic club players which caused controversy as it was a key event coming up for the national rugby league team.
+Matthew Ashill was the coach of the team for the 2015 European C/2017 Rugby League World Cup qualifying tournament and on 13 September 2015 he named a 22-man train-on squad with only domestic club players.
+This caused some controversy as it was a key event for the national team.
 He explained his decision saying "We have a totally new plan using just domestic players who will contribute to the growth and development of the sport here".

 In April 2016, the HFRL was suspended from the Rugby League European Federation (RLEF) following a year-long investigation for "wilfully acting in a manner prejudicial to the interests of the RLEF and international rugby league."
 The HRFL was expelled from the RLEF in August 2016 for failing to meet membership requirements.

-New administration, 2021 World Cup qualification (2017– )
+New administration, 2021 World Cup qualification (2017-2019)

 In March 2017, the Greek Rugby League Association (GRLA) was recognised by the RLEF as the official governing body for rugby league in Greece, gaining observer status.
-In March 2018 the GRLA were rewarded for what the RLEF described as "significant progress rebuilding the national governing body and revamping its competition structure, with the support of the Greek Australian community" by being granted affiliate status.
+In March 2018, the GRLA were rewarded for what the RLEF described as "significant progress rebuilding the national governing body and revamping its competition structure, with the support of the Greek Australian community" by being granted affiliate status.

 In September 2018, Greece began their qualification path for the 2021 Rugby League World Cup by winning the European Championship C South conference.
 They defeated Ukraine 28–26 at Dynamo Stadium (Kharkiv) and Malta Rugby League 60–4 at Glyka Nera Stadium, Athens.

 In May 2019, Greece faced European Championship C North conference winners Norway at New River Stadium, London, in the European Championship C decider.
-The match served as a curtain raiser to the League 1 round 9 fixture between London Skolars and Doncaster, Greece defeated Norway 56–26 to progress to the final stages of World Cup qualifiers.
+The match served as a curtain raiser to the League 1 round 9 fixture between London Skolars and Doncaster.
+Greece defeated Norway 56–26 to progress to the final stages of World Cup qualifiers.

 In November 2019, Greece qualified for the 2021 Rugby League World Cup after participating in the final round of European World Cup Qualifiers in Pool B with matches against Scotland and Serbia.
 Greece were unable to host their designated match against Scotland, as the Greek state did not recognise the Greek Rugby League Association.
 Instead, the match was played in London at New River Stadium on 1 November.
 Greece were defeated 42–24.

 The remaining match in Pool B saw Greece play Serbia, with the winners advancing to the 2021 Rugby League World Cup.
 Greece defeated Serbia 82–6 at Makiš Stadium, Belgrade.